Asilomar State Beach & Conference Grounds

-Asilomar State Beach & Conference Grounds is adjacent to Sunset Drive and Asilomar Avenue in the city of Pacific Grove.
+Asilomar State Beach & Conference Grounds is adjacent to Sunset Drive, Asilomar Avenue, and Crocker Avenue in the city of Pacific Grove.

 Directions to Asilomar from the North (Santa Cruz)

 Take State Highway 1 south towards Monterey.
 Exit at Highway 68 West to Pacific Grove.
 Turn left on Sunset Drive in Pacific Grove.
 Follow Sunset Drive to Asilomar Avenue.
-Turn right and proceed to the entrance on your left.
+Turn right and proceed one full block to the entrance - marked by 2 stone pillars - on your left.

 Directions to Asilomar from the East (Salinas/Highway 101)

 Take Monterey/Highway 68 West from Salinas.
 Turn south on Highway 1 (approximately 15 miles).
 From Highway 1 take 68 West to Pacific Grove.
 Turn left on Sunset Drive in Pacific Grove.
 Follow Sunset Drive to Asilomar Avenue.
-Turn right and proceed to the entrance on your left.
+Turn right and proceed one full block to the entrance - marked by 2 stone pillars - on your left.

 - Hours of Operation: